b. Split, Croatia, January 1, 1892

 d.
 Boston, November 27, 1958

-Artur Rodzinski knew how to build great orchestras.
-In the 1930s, he had shaped the Los Angeles Philharmonic and the Cleveland Orchestra, and prepared the NBC Symphony for Toscanini.
-When Rodzinski assumed the leadership of the New York Philharmonic, he began his tenure as musical director in 1943.
-The newly created position entrusted him with the responsibility not only for the quality of the Orchestra, but for the season programming and for the overall structure of the Orchestra.
+After several seasons of guest conducting at the New York Philharmonic, he began his tenure as musical director in 1943.
+The newly created position entrusted him with the responsibility not only for the quality of the Orchestra, but for the season programming and its overall structure.
 He promptly dismissed 14 players, including the concertmaster.
-This increased tension between him and Arthur Judson, the Philharmonic’s manager (their relationship during Rodzinski's four-year tenure was often stormy) but resulted in an orchestra that played with renewed brilliance.
+This increased tension between him and Arthur Judson, the Philharmonic’s manager (their relationship during Rodziński’s four-year tenure was often stormy), but it also resulted in an orchestra that played with renewed brilliance.

-During Rodzinski's term, the New York Philharmonic’s budget first topped the million-dollar mark.
-The orchestra also expanded its CBS radio broadcasts to include the summer months, making them a household event every Sunday afternoon of the year.
+During Rodziński’s tenure, the New York Philharmonic’s budget first topped $1 million.
+The Orchestra also expanded its CBS radio broadcasts to include the summer months, making them a household event every Sunday afternoon of the year.
 Following his departure from the Philharmonic, Rodziński worked with the Chicago Symphony Orchestra and the Royal Philharmonic Orchestra, stunning audiences with recordings of Tristan und Isolde and Tannhäuser, among other operas.